Tag Archives: Industrial Wastewater Treatment

 Mechanical devices require large footprint and significant invesment.
 The duration of the cyclic process while using this method is 30 to 120 minutes.

-On the contrary, the AVS magnetic mill unit to remove chrome from wastewater by chemical reduction in alkaline media is equipped only with tanks for iron sulfide and lime milk with portioning pumps, one AVS mill and a filter or a waste collection vessel.
+On the contrary, the AVS vortex layer device to remove chrome from wastewater by chemical reduction in alkaline media is equipped only with tanks for iron sulfide and lime milk with portioning pumps, one AVS mill and a filter or a waste collection vessel.